-UP police arrests 237 people for Friday violence; CM Adityanath issues stern warning | Law-Order
+UP Police arrests 237 people for Friday violence; CM Adityanath issues stern warning | Law-Order

 - India

-Uttar Pradesh police arrested 237 people from various districts in the state in connection with Friday's violence during protests against the controversial remarks of now-sacked BJP functionaries on Prophet Mohammad, with Chief Minister Yogi Adityanath warning of ''strictest'' action against those attempting to vitiate the atmosphere.
+The Uttar Pradesh Police has arrested 237 people from various districts in the state in connection with Friday's violence during protests against the controversial remarks of now-sacked BJP functionaries on Prophet Mohammad, with Chief Minister Yogi Adityanath warning of ''strictest'' action against those attempting to vitiate the atmosphere.

 In Saharanpur and Prayagraj, police officials said action will be taken against those arrested under the stringent National Security Act (NSA).